Curts0/arr_data_professional/README.md

-# ARR for Data Profressionals
+# ARR for Data Professionals

 ## Preamble